bryokim/AirBnB_clone/README.md

 An object's string representation can be printed by calling the `show` command on that object.
-The show command takes the objects class and id so as to reconstruct its key in `FileStorage.__objects` and obtain the correspondng object to be printed.
+The show command takes the objects class and id so as to reconstruct its key in `FileStorage.__objects` and obtain the corresponding object to be printed.

 It has two syntaxes: